sthallysson/frontend-mentor-challenges/README.md

 # frontend-mentor-challenges
-My submissions for the Frontend Mentor
+My submissions for the Frontend Mentor.
+- Here are only projects made with HTML, CSS and Vanilla JS